ElectricRCAircraftGuy/glances_wiki/Glances--3.0-roadmap.md

 **API COULD AND WILL CHANGE**

 A deep re-factor of the Glances software architecture will be made in the version 3.0.
+The goal of this wiki page is to summarize the concepts and provide an overview of the software for the current and future contributors.

 # Modes